ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

   title: 'MyCollectionSLice',
   type: 'object',
   properties: {
+    collection: { type: 'string', maxLength: 150 },
+    sliceNumber: { type: 'integer', minimum: 0 },
     contents: {
       type: 'array',
       maxItems: 256,
-      minItems: 1,
+      minItems: 0,
       items: {
         oneOf: [{ type: 'object', ... }, { type: 'null' }],
       },
     },
-    next: { type: 'string', maxLength: 150 },
-    prev: { type: 'string', maxLength: 150 },
   },
-  required: ['contents'],
-}
+  required: ['collection', 'sliceNumber', 'contents'], }
 ```

 ### Algorithms

+#### Deterministic slice access

+Accessing slices in the collection relies on Ceramic's ability to load documents deterministically based on their genesis contents:

+- `collection`: the collection's `DocID` string
+- `sliceNumber`: the slice's number, an integer between `0` (first slice) and `slicesCount - 1` (last slice)
+- `contents`: empty array

 #### First insertion

 > This flow assumes a prerequisite check that the `AppendCollection` document has not been created yet.

 1. Create the `CollectionSlice` document with the `contents` array containing the item to insert.
-1. Create the `AppendCollection` document with a `slicesCount` of `1`, and the `first` and `last` values containing the DocID of the created `CollectionSlice`.
+1. Create the `AppendCollection` document with a `slicesCount` of `1`.

 #### Other insertions

 1. Load the `AppendCollection` document.
-1. Load the `CollectionSlice` document from the `last` field of the `AppendCollection`.
+1. Load the `CollectionSlice` document based on its determistic content, using the `slicesCount` from the collection.
 1. Check the length of the `contents` array of the `CollectionSlice`:

 - If it is lower than the `sliceSize` value of the `AppendCollection`, add the item to the `contents` array.
 - If it is equal to the `sliceSize` value:
-  1. Create a new `CollectionSlice` document with the `contents` array containing the item to insert and the `prev` value containing the DocID of the previous slice.
+  1. Create a new `CollectionSlice` document with the `contents` array containing the item to insert.
-  1. Update the previous slice to set the `next` value to the DocID of the newly created slice.
-  1. Update the `AppendCollection` document with the incremented `slicesCount` and new `last` value.
+  1. Update the `AppendCollection` document with the incremented `slicesCount`.

 #### Single item loading

 Loading a single item is based on the item cursor (slice DocID + item index in slice):

 1. Load the `CollectionSlice` document from its DocID.
-2. Access the item at the given index in the `contents` array.
+1. Access the item at the given index in the `contents` array.

 #### Multiple item loading